tim-mccabe/amazon-reviews-big-data-ETL/README.md

 ## Results

-* Copy your ZEPL notebooks into Jupyter Notebooks and upload those to GitHub.
+* Copy ZEPL notebooks into Jupyter Notebooks and upload those to GitHub.

-* Copy your SQL queries into `.sql` files and upload to GitHub.
+* Copy SQL queries into `.sql` files and upload to GitHub.